jakebrokaw/jakebrokaw.github.io/_posts/2016-12-23-new-jekyll-site.md

 Now, go to the "DNS" tab.
 You'll want to remove any old records that may have been pointing to a different provider.
 Next, add two "A" record types with the Hostname "@" and IP Addresses of "192.30.252.153" and "192.30.252.154" which points to GitHub.

-Next, you'll want to add two "CNAME" records, one with a Hostname of "www" and one with a Hostname of "*" --- the Target Host for both should be "username.github.io" to point to your repository.
+Then, you'll want to add two "CNAME" records, one with a Hostname of "www" and one with a Hostname of "*" --- the Target Host for both should be "username.github.io" to point to your repository.

 And that should do it!
 Keep in mind, when moving an existing domain name to a different host, it can take a few hours (even upwards of a full day) to see your domain pointing to your new site.